awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/buyerguide/ControllingAccessToAWSMarketplaceSubscriptions.md

 # Controlling Access to AWS Marketplace Subscriptions<a name="ControllingAccessToAWSMarketplaceSubscriptions"></a>

-The best way to let others in your organization manage subscriptions is to use AWS Identity and Access Management \(IAM\) to create users and groups\.
+The recommended way to let others in your organization manage subscriptions is to use AWS Identity and Access Management \(IAM\) to create users and groups\.
 For example, if John should only be allowed to view your subscriptions, you can create an IAM user for him and add his IAM user to the read\-only group\.
 If John's role in your organization changes or he leaves the company, you can change the group that his IAM user belongs to, or you can change his user's settings in IAM\.

 **Important**
 All of your users work on the same AWS Marketplace account\.
 Any change that a user makes to manage a software subscription is global and applies to all of your users for that subscription\.